 Fall Term: Texts include Achebe, Things Fall Apart; Hilton, Lost Horizon; Homer, The Iliad; Shakespeare, Julius Caesar; and selected stories.

 Spring Term: Hansberry, A Raisin in the Sun; Mishima, The Sound of Waves; Salinger, The Catcher in the Rye; and selected poetry and essays.

-This semester-long Form III requirement is designed to help students develop excellent oral communication skills and to teach them to express themselves in a clear and articulate manner in all circumstances, including classroom discussion, debates, interviews, persuasive oratory, and other public speaking occasions.
+This semester-long required course is designed to help students develop excellent oral communication skills and to teach them to express themselves in a clear and articulate manner in all circumstances, including classroom discussion, debates, interviews, persuasive oratory, and other public speaking occasions.
 Students are encouraged to develop confidence and poise when they present themselves in their public and personal lives.
 Emphasis is placed on content as well as nonverbal communication, with additional focus on the incorporation of technology in presentation.

 Fall Term: Finding Order.
 An examination of the increasing complexity and flexibility of the English language.
 Texts may include selections from Beowulf; a selection of ballads; selections from Chaucer’s Canterbury Tales; Shakespeare’s sonnets; Vonnegut, Cat’s Cradle; Swift, “A Modest Proposal;” Shakespeare, Macbeth.

 Spring Term: Romanticism and Beyond.
 McCullers, The Ballad of the Sad Cafe; Miller, Death of a Salesman; Dickens, Great Expectations.
 Poets studied include, Blake, Wordsworth, Byron, Shelley, Keats, Tennyson, Arnold, Housman, Yeats, Thomas, and Larkin.